 “The station suspended him?” he asked.
 I nodded.
 “Good,” he continued.
 “They should have expelled him.”

 A coworker of mine posted a link to a video of a sermon Phil gave back in 2010.
 This one was even worse than the GQ interview.
 In the sermon he says…

 …that men who have sex with men, and women who have sex with women, will receive the “due penalty for their perversions.”
 He goes on to say that they are full of “murder, envy, strife, hatred.
 They are insolent, arrogant, god-haters.
 They are heartless.
 They are faithless.
 They are senseless.
 They are ruthless.
 They invent ways of doing evil.”

-Smiling wryly I turned to Jeremy.
+Smiling wryly I turned to Colin.
 “So what evil have you invented lately?”
 I asked.